 What is a hybrid career?
-It is one in which your current skills and specialties are combined with a technical knowledge.
-Business leaders are now seeing the benefit that a strength in computer science, technology and/or coding can bring to just about any position within the company.
+It is one in which your current skills and specialties are combined with technical knowledge.
+Business leaders are now seeing the benefit that strength in computer science, technology and/or coding can bring to just about any position within the company.

 Dr. Douglas Rushkoff is an author, teacher, and documentarian who wrote an article entitled WHY I AM LEARNING TO CODE AND YOU SHOULD, TOO.